wp-plugins/altos-toolbar/readme.txt

 2. Altos Toolbar / Screenshot #2

 == Changelog ==
+= 1.5.1 =
+* Redo toolbar plugin to agree with TinyMCE version 4.x

+= 1.5.0 =
+* Updated icons and confirmed working with 3.6

 = 1.4.9 =
 * Fixed a TinyMCE error that caused our charts not to be loaded into posts while editing/adding.